JavierLaz/PracticalworkII/README.md

 ## Stages of development:

-### Layout:
+### Template:
-The layout of the webpage was the first development, consisting mainly on sketches of a basic webpage: A header with a navigation bar, main body subdivided in sections and footer, implemented in both the css and main file.
+The layout of the webpage was the first development, consisting mainly on sketches of a basic webpage:

-### Classes:
-The main classes were inspired by the activity iii page and the different ones were brought up depending on the features intended.
+#### Header
+Consisting of the title of the website,Practical work II, and a navigation tab.
+The navigation has the links of each of the webpages, Home(index), about, contact, topic, Net , Degree.
+The background color uses linear-gradient function to give the color changing header.
+Inside the navigation bar there is the Dropdown class and dropdown content.
+Dropdown works as the container of dropdown content, which is hidden(display:none) until dropdown is hovered on.

+#### Main Body
+The background color is common to all webpages.
+The webpages use the main-container class for most of them, unless they need specific disposition compared to the template.
+#### Footer
+The footer is almost a copy of activity III, a flex by row to separate the contact information in three icons.
+The menu class sets the default text and style to all the footer, then the menu-items makes the icon and text inside it stack vertically through the flex-direction:column;

 ### Items:
-Once the structure was mainly designed the development focused on putting the content and fixing some incompatibilities and some slight design changes.
+Once the structure was mainly designed the development focused on putting the content and fixing some incompatibilities and some  design changes.

-## Files

-### CSS file:
-The creation of the css file was the main task while developing index.html since it is the foundation for the rest of the pages.
-The css file changes the style of certain tags like nav or header and creates various classes like header-title or main-content.

-### index.html file:
-The index.html file was created based on the activity iii html file, using the flex display, the containers and the footer structure.
-While the content was a brief explanation of the project's requirements.

 ## Problems
 Adjusting the different properties of the classes and positions to give a consistent although basic layout.
-Attempts at implementing certain features too complicated like an email form that would require external code.

 ## Solutions
 Most issues were solved by searching examples in pages like w3schools.com and stackoverflow.
-Although the lack of consistency between sources resulted in a less than ideal framework for scalability and reuse.
+Although the lack of consistency between sources resulted in a less than ideal framework for scalability and style compatibility with external sources like a lot of images.

 # Contact.html push